DirectedGenomics/DemoPipeline/README.md

 4. Re-map the consensus reads to the genome
 5. Call and filter variants

+ Note that mark duplicates/generate consensus reads represent a branchpoint in the pipeline and produce separate BAM and VCF files.

 The following files are created by the pipeline: